dgroomes/browser-extension-framework/example/README.md

 # example

-NOT YET FULLY IMPLEMENTED (only a 'hello world' has been implemented)

 This is an example browser extension that uses WebExtensionFramework.

 ## "Detect Code Libraries"

 This example browser extension is called *Detect Code Libraries* (DCL).
 It uses WebExtensionFramework and adds code to the web page to detect what JavaScript libraries are loaded.
-For example, it can detect jQuery, React, Vue, Lodash, etc.
+It tries to detect if jQuery, Vue or Lodash is loaded.
+(This is a limited list, but this is just a contrived browser extension example!).

-The "detected libraries" data is sent from the web page to a [popup](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/user_interface/Popups) script and shown in a popup dialog.
-It's implemented as a Chrome extension but it should work easily on other Chromium browsers with minimal changes.
+The "detected libraries" data is sent from the web page to a [popup](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/user_interface/Popups) script and shown in a system alert dialog.
+It's implemented as a Chrome extension but it should work on other Chromium browsers with minimal changes.

 Now, consider how the detection feature must be implemented.
-JavaScript must be injected into the web page so that it may look for global variables like `jQuery` and `React`.
+JavaScript must be injected into the web page so that it may look for global variables like `jQuery` or `Vue`.
 Injecting JavaScript code into the web page can only be done from a content script.
 And injecting a content script must be done from a background or popup script!
 Phew, that's a lot of JavaScript execution environments.
 Keep in mind these components: